wp-plugins/viadeo-resume/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Fix a bug with SSL on some versions of cURL

 = 1.0.3 =

-* Notify user if Curl is running or not on plugin configuration page
+* Notify user if cURL is running or not on plugin configuration page

 = 1.0 =